Quill-OS/kernel/README.md

 ```

 Notes:
-- If a device has some other models, remember to `git reset --hard` before building
+- If a device has variants, remember to `git reset --hard` before building.
-- to make modules sqashfs: `mksquashfs dir new_modules -b 1048576 -comp gzip -always-use-fragments`
+- To create the `modules.sqsh` sqashfs archive: `mksquashfs dir new_modules.sqsh -b 1048576 -comp gzip -always-use-fragments`